 January 23, 2018

-Assets are subject to division between spouses in a divorce, as a skilled divorce attorney Collin County TX relies on can attest.
+Assets are subject to division between spouses in a divorce, as a skilled divorce attorney.
 Generally, people may seek to classify certain property as separate from the marriage which is not subject to division.
 What remains in the marital estate is divided based on the family code and common practice where you live.
 While it is simple to divide cash accounts and investments, tangible property such as car or boat cannot be divided and is allocated to one of the spouses.

 Intellectual property division in divorce requires a valuation of the intellectual property, a determination of ownership, a decision whether it is subject to division in the divorce and how one spouse may compensate the other for the share to which they are allocated in the intellectual property.